stefnotch/TimeNexus/Migration Plan.md

   - Main menu: `Play` and `Exit` buttons

   - Pause menu: `Resume/Unpause`, `Exit` buttons.
 Placeholders for other buttons such as `Save/Load`, `Settings`

 ## Xenko

-Same as above.
-I'm really not expecting anything better than that, since using Xenko, most of the menu stuff has to be implemented manually.
+Pause menu with the 2 buttons. (`Resume/Unpause`, `Exit`) .
+A main menu with 2 buttons `Play` and `Exit`.
+I'm really not expecting anything better than that, since using Xenko, quite a bunch of the menu stuff has to be implemented manually.

 # 12th June - expected status

+## Both

+- Deadly projectiles (trap)

+- Checkpoints (Not to be confused with actually saving anything to the disk)

+- Health bar

+## Flax

+- Working on level 2 using the features above.
+Since they won't take as long to implement in Flax, a few other features can be implemented as well:

+- An altar where the player can pick up the time gun will be added to level 1

+- A better checkpoints menu (with buttons for each checkpoint)

+- Far better time scrolling transitions

+## Xenko

+- Starting to work on level one
+  - Importing 3D models
+  - Creating the level geometry
+  - Painstakingly adding and modifying physics colliders (major issue in Xenko)

 # 19th June - expected status

+## Flax

+- Finishing level 2

+- Working on level 3

+- Tutorial (text)

+- Sounds

+## Xenko

+- Finishing level 1

+- Working on level 2

+- Fixing/working around bugs - will take a while

 # 26th June - expected status

+## Flax

+- At least 4 levels with all the things listed above

+## Xenko

+- 2 low quality levels